 Giardia Lamblia infection can occur by ingesting dormant microbial cysts in contaminated water or food, or by the fecal–oral transmission, and can cause a gastrointestinal disease called giardiasis in small intestine.
 Giardia lamblia can infect humans, and is also one of the most common parasites infecting birds, cats and dogs.
 There are also other mammalian hosts including dozens of species such as sheep, goats and cattle.
 While Giardia lamblia can be spread in several different ways, water (drinking water as well as recreational water) is the most common route of transmission.
 Giardia lamblia does not spread by the blood, nor does it spread to other parts of the gastrointestinal tract.
 Thus, it remains confined to the small intestine lumen.
 The main symptom of Giardia Lamblia infection is diarrhea, gas, stomach or abdominal cramps, nausea/vomiting, and dehydration.
 In some cases, individuals infected with Giardia Lamblia have no symptoms.

-Life Cycle and Infection of Giardia Lamblia.
+Fig.2 Life cycle and infection of Giardia duodenalis.2

 Correlation of Giardia Lamblia and Food & Water